BadIdeaFactory/biffud.com/src/pages/tldr/5-skyppy/post.md

 It’s also possible to affect the Docker file directly within VSCode, meaning that we don’t have to restart after every change.

-In an attempt to provide a better experience we experimented with a version based on the Python package and dependency management tool known as [Poetry] (https://python-poetry.org/) Although this seems to work fine on Linux and Windows we had issues on MacOS.
+In an attempt to provide a better experience we experimented with a version based on the Python package and dependency management tool known as [Poetry](https://python-poetry.org/) Although this seems to work fine on Linux and Windows we had issues on MacOS.
 Your mileage may vary though – more details can be found in the documentation.

 We also experimented with [Codespaces](https://github.com/features/codespaces) which allows us to have a cloud based development environment that you can edit using VSCode or online.

 ## Conclusion

 Like all good side projects, Skyppy has been a lot of fun to work on.
 There have been periods when we haven’t had time to dedicate to it, but more recently we have been getting together one morning a week to work on the project together.
-Without time pressure we’ve seen that what seemed like a small project can take well over two years to complete, but we’ve done a lot of experimenting in that time, which is the luxury resulting from lack of time pressure.
+Without time pressure we’ve seen that what seemed like a small project can take over three years to complete, but we’ve done a lot of experimenting in that time – a luxury resulting from lack of time pressure.
 Of course there is always a risk that you won’t fin